enr24/Data-Science-Academic-Projects/Intro to Data Science Labs and Projects/Readme.md

 # Lab 6
 Worked with data on North Carolina Births.
 Learned about the hypothesis test,p-value,and density plots and how to program it.
 Repeated same new concpets with data on white-wine quality.
 # Lab 7
-Worked with data on Vinho Verde.
-Learned about Test and Train data and how to conduct simple Machine Learning.
-Learned about classification trees and how to interpret them.
+Worked with data on Vinho Verde wine.
+Learned about Test and Train data and how to program simple Machine Learning algorithms.
+Learned about classification trees, decision trees, and random forests and how to interpret them.
+Goal was to predict which wines would be high-quality vs low-quality.
+# Lab 8
+Worked with email data.
+Learend about K-nearest neighbors and artifical nerual networks to try and predict which emails would be considered spam vs which ones were not.
+# Lab 9
+Worked with United States Crime Data.
+Learned about Principal Compnents Analysis and how to program it.
+Also learned about clustering and distance matrix.